POSTED: 8 Feb 2026

 If you’ve been looking at hormone blocking treatments for hair loss, you may have come across medroxyprogesterone acetate (MPA).
-This synthetic compound is increasingly available in some topical hair loss treatments for androgentic alopecia.
+This synthetic compound is increasingly available in some topical hair loss treatments for androgenetic alopecia.
 The main thinking for this is because medroxyprogesterone acetate can help block the effects of DHT on the hair follicle.
 As such, MPA could potentially be a safer alternative to anti-androgen treatments like finasteride, dutasteride and spironolactone.
 However, as always we ask what does the science say?
 In this article we explore what medroxyprogesterone acetate is and the evidence for its use to treat hair loss.
 We’ll also review how MPA compares with other DHT blockers.

 What is Medroxyprogesterone Acetate?